-- Where there is a conflict between the terms and conditions of this agreement, and a Project Specific Supplementary Agreement, the Project Specific Supplementary Agreement shall prevail (in relation to that Project Specific Supplementary Agreement only) to the extent of the inconsistency. - 1.17 Any reference to this agreement terminating shall, where the context requires, include a reference to this agreement terminating by expiry.
+- 1.16 Where there is a conflict between the terms and conditions of this agreement, and a Project Specific Supplementary Agreement, the Project Specific Supplementary Agreement only) to the extent of the inconsistency. - 1.17 Any reference to this agreement terminating shall, where the context requires, include a reference to this agreement terminating by expiry.